-Following is a summary of the total costs to audit government agencies for the last five years.
+The following is a summary of the total costs to audit government agencies for the last five years.

-Many of the 236 agencies that the Government manages use appointed auditors for their annual audit.
-The Government has stated that it uses appointed auditors so the Saskatchewan public accounting industry can develop and retain local expertise.
+Many of the 270 agencies the Government manages use appointed auditors for their annual audit.
+The Government stated it uses appointed auditors so the Saskatchewan public accounting industry can develop and retain local expertise.